 If you tolerate dairy, full-fat dairy products are excellent low carb foods.
 Nonetheless, be sure to read the label and avoid anything with added sugar.

 Cheese is a common ingredient in low carb meal plans.
 It can be delicious on its own or as part of a recipe.

 Cheese is also highly nutritious.
 A single thick slice contains a similar amount of nutrients as an entire glass of milk.

-Heavy cream contains very few carbs and little protein, but it’s high in dairy fat.
+Heavy cream contains very few carbs and little protein but is high in dairy fat.

-Some people on a low-carb diet put it in their coffee or use it in recipes.
-A bowl of berries with some whipped cream can be a delicious low-carb dessert.
+Some people on a low carb diet put it in their coffee or use it in recipes.
+A bowl of berries with whipped cream can be a delicious low carb dessert.